Robert Cochrane (witch)

 Robert Cochrane (26 January 1931 – 3 July 1966), who was born as Roy Bowers, was an English occultist who founded the tradition of Witchcraft known as The Clan of Tubal Cain.

 Born in a working-class family in West London, he became interested in occultism after attending a Society for Psychical Research lecture, taking a particular interest in witchcraft.
 He founded one coven, but it soon collapsed.

 He began to claim to have been born to a hereditary family of witches whose practices stretched back to at least the 17th century; these statements have later been dismissed.
 He subsequently went on to found a tradition known as The Clan of Tubal Cain, through which he propagated his Craft.
-In 1966, he committed suicide.
+In 1966, he died by suicide.

 Cochrane continues to be seen as a key inspirational figure in the traditional witchcraft movement.

 Ever since his death, a number of Neopagan and magical groups have continued to adhere to his teachings.